YermanCR/Demo/README.md

 ***

-We are learn Git and GitHub.
+We are learn Git and GitHub for Certification CISCO.

 ### This is a test.